 Given below is a general time frame within which the UPSC schedules important events of the exam such as the Indian Civil Service notifications and exam dates.

 In India, the different State Public Service Commissions also conducts civil service exams for recruitment to the state services.
 The State PSC Exams are modelled on the same lines as the UPSC Civil Services Exam.

 Candidates can check the linked article on Public Service Commissions to find state-specific civil service exam details.

-Prelims is the first stage of the Civil Services Exam process.
+Prelims is the first stage of the UPSC CSE process.
 It is a screening test to select the students for the further selection process.
-Prelims exam comprises of two objective type papers of 200 marks each.
-Only those who manage to score more than the cut off declared by the UPSC for that particular year will be summoned for the next level of examination.
+Prelims exam comprises two objective type papers of 200 marks each.
+Only those who manage to score more than the cut-off declared by the UPSC for that particular year will be summoned for the next level of examination.
 However, the marks scored in Prelims will not be counted for arriving at the final merit list.